mpweihmuller/ijsra/issue-in-progress/Ellis/content/Ellis.md

 Part One: Descriptive Overview
 ==============================

-The Orientalizing phase of occupation at Poggio Civitate (**Fig.2**) is dated from 650 to around 610/600BC, when a fire destroyed the site (Edlund-Gantz 1972: 198).
-The Orientalizing complex comprised three buildings; OC1, a residence; OC2, an industrial workshop; and OC3, a tripartite structure which has been interpreted as a religious building (Haynes 2000: 115).
+The Orientalizing phase of occupation at Poggio Civitate (**Fig.2**) is dated from 650 to around 610/600BC, when a fire destroyed the site [@Edlund-Gantz1972, 198].
+The Orientalizing complex comprised three buildings; OC1, a residence; OC2, an industrial workshop; and OC3, a tripartite structure which has been interpreted as a religious building [@Haynes2000, 115].

 ![Plan of the Orientalizing phase at Poggio Civitate.](figures/Ellis02.jpg){#fig:Ellis02.jpg short-caption="Drawing by Renate Sponer Za for Winter, Symbols of Wealth and Power, 2009, Plan 8." width=80%}